amazon-connect/amazon-connect-streams/Documentation.md

 ```js
 contact.onConnecting(function(contact) { /* ... */ });
 ```
 Subscribe a method to be invoked when the contact is connecting.
-This event happens when a contact comes in, before accepting (there is an exception for queue callbacks, in which onConnecting's handler is executed after the callback is accepted).
+This event happens when a contact comes in, before accepting (there is an exception for queue callbacks, in which onConnecting's handler is started after the callback is accepted).
 Note that once the contact has been accepted, the `onAccepted` handler will be triggered.

 ### `contact.onAccepted()`
 ```js